Freshly/stenotype/README.md

 #### Custom context handlers

-A list of context handlers might be extended by defining a class inheriting from `Stenotype::ContextHandlers::Base` and registering a new context handler.
+A list of context handlers might be extended by defining a class inheriting from `Stenotype::ContextHandlers::Base`.
 Event handler must have a `self.handler_name` in order to use it during context serialization.
 Also custom handler must implement method `#as_json`:
 ```ruby
 class CustomHandler < Stenotype::ContextHandlers::Base
   self.handler_name = :custom_handler_name